Vinai/customer-registration-ip/app/code/community/Netzarbeiter/CustomerRegIp/README.txt

 To include the customers registration email address in transactional email templates where the customer object is available you can use {{var customer.getRegistrationRemoteIp()}}

+If you register a (free or commercial) API key for http://ipinfodb.com/ you can configure it at
+Admin > System Configuration > Netzarbeiter Extensions > Customer Registration IP

+If a API key is registered a button to query the API will beavailable beside the customers IP address.
+Regardless of the API key settings, a link to lookup addresses via http://ip2location.com/ in a new window is always displayed.

 UNINSTALL